whyNLP/tinyllama/README.md

     --output_dir outputs/tiny-llama
 ```

 Now the codes should be Blazingly Fast.
 The acceleration also applies to other llama models.
-I think it should be possible to pretrain a llama-7b on 8 A6000, but I haven't tested it yet.